 An essential part of our business is raising queens and nucleus colonies during the summer months.
 We feel that the Carniolan strain of the European honeybee is best suited for our needs because of its winter hardiness, hygienic behavior, gentle disposition, overall fecundity, and large honey crops.
 These overwintered queens in nucleus colonies are the backbone of our apiaries, providing the needed stability for sustainable beekeeping.

-We do not sell junk bees/queens or frames in our nucs.
 All of our queens are guaranteed to lay worker brood.
 We do not use antibiotics as a prophylactic control for American Foul Brood or Nosema.
 Since we started raising our own queens, chalkbrood has become a non-issue.

 The biggest threat to beekeeper’s today are the varroa-vectored viruses.
 These viruses, which are normally latent in healthy colonies, are becoming active at lower varroa levels.
 Consequently, it is imperative to keep varroa levels below the economic threshold of a 3 percent infestation.